Pebblebrook boosts offer for U.S. hotels owner LaSalle

 When it announced its first offer last month, Pebblebrook said the resulting company would be the second-biggest lodging real estate investment trust in the United States.

-Both firms, which own but do not operate hotels, describe themselves as focussed on upscale properties.
+Both firms, which own but do not operate hotels, describe themselves as focused on upscale properties.

 Based on the offer, LaSalle shareholders would own more than 50 percent of the combined company.
-The trust’s website says it currently owns 41 hotel properties compared to the 28 listed by Pebblebrook.
+The trust’s website says it currently owns 41 hotel properties compared with the 28 listed by Pebblebrook.

 The offer also gives each LaSalle shareholder an option to be paid cash for up to a maximum of 15 percent of the value of their holding, Maryland-based Pebblebrook said.